algolia/docsearch/docs/src/run-your-own.md

 ---

 The version of DocSearch we provide for free is one hosted on our own servers, running every 24 hours.
-To update your results more often than that, or to index content sitting behind a firewall, you might want to run the crawler yourself.
+To update your results with more control, if you are not compliant with our checking list, or to index content sitting behind a firewall, you might want to run the crawler yourself.

-The code of DocSearch is open source, and we packaged it as a Docker image to make this even easier for you to use.
+The whole code of DocSearch is open source, and we packaged it as a Docker image to make this even easier for you to use.

 ## Installation

-Start by cloning [the repository][1] and then installing the python 2 dependencies using `pip install -r requirements.txt`.
-This will give you access to the `./docsearch` command-line tool.
+The scraper is a python tool [based on scrapy][1]. ] Start by cloning [the open source repository][2].
+We do recommend [pipenv][3] to install the whole python environment

+- [Install pipenv][4]
+- `pipenv install`
+- `pipenv shell`

+You should be ready to go.

-We then recommend using DocSearch from inside a Docker image.
+You can use DocSearch from inside a Docker image.
 You can setup one by running `./docsearch docker:build`.

 ## Configuration

 You'll need to set your Algolia application ID and admin API key as environment variables.
-If you don't have an Algolia account, you should [create one][2].
+If you don't have an Algolia account, you should [create one][5].

 - `APPLICATION_ID` should be set to your Application ID